rcnsnr/dmmt/README.md

 # Disk Monitoring and System Maintenance Tool

-This project is a comprehensive **disk usage and process monitoring tool** designed to track disk utilization, identify large files, manage log rotation, and detect zombie processes.
+This project is a comprehensive **disk monitoring and system maintenance tool** designed to track disk utilization, identify large files, manage log rotation, and detect zombie processes.
 It integrates seamlessly with Jenkins pipelines for scheduled checks and generates alerts via Microsoft Teams.
 The tool is designed to work across various environments, including:

 - **Oracle Enterprise Linux**
 - **Oracle DB, MongoDB, Cassandra, Redis, Kafka**